 The Clute Institute, its editors, and members of all editorial teams are committed to objective and fair double-blind peer reviews of submitted manuscripts for journal publication and will evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

 For more information about our Code of Publication Ethics click here, and for the rest of our journal policies, please click here.

 For more information about our article submission process click here.

 Yes, our open access fees are mandatory for every publication.

 Subscription based journals, as opposed to open access, are not free since college libraries must pay subscription fees for these journals.
 Universities pay large amounts of money to have hard copy only journals available for their students and faculty.
 Open access publishers are different in that they cannot rely on subscription fees to cover the cost of hosting published work permanently online free to all readers or the cost of processing and monitoring submitted journal manuscripts within their office.

 Yes, our journals have been temporally removed from view on Cabell’s website, pending reevaluation.
-More information regarding this can be found in our recent blog post.
-Please click here.
+We will be able to resubmit our journals in Cabell’s come early 2019.